Zeeshan-Majeed/Fake-E-storeApp/README.md

 2. Allow users to view details of each product
 3. Allow users to add products to the shopping cart
 4. Allow users to view their shopping cart
-  Instructions:
-1. Create and engaging and user friendly UI
+5. Create and engaging and user friendly UI
-2. Payment gateway integration is not required
+6. Payment gateway integration is not required
-3. Users can just add the products in shopping cart, checkout is not required
+7. Users can just add the products in shopping cart, checkout is not required
-4. Users can view cost of each product and total cost of all products added to the shopping cart
+8. Users can view cost of each product and total cost of all products added to the shopping cart
-5. You can either hard code the products or use an embedded database to store the products on local device
+9. You can either hard code the products or use an embedded database to store the products on local device